Columbia Climate School in the Green Mountains

 Joshua DeVincenzo headshot

-Josh DeVincenzo is a Senior Project Coordinator/Instructional Designer at the National Center for Disaster Preparedness, Columbia University.
+Josh DeVincenzo is the Assistant Director for Education and Training at the National Center for Disaster Preparedness and an Adjunct Lecturer at Columbia Climate School.
 His focus is on developing learning experiences associated with FEMA training projects that navigate housing and economic recovery.
 He has developed instructor-led and web-based curricula regarding financial literacy, economic impact analysis, and community partnerships.

 Prior to working at the NCDP, Josh worked as the Learning & Development Specialist at Fifth Third Bank in their Learning Solutions and Technology division.
 He hopes to create accessible and quality educational programming that benefits the common good at scale.
-He holds a master’s degree in Education Policy, Organization and Leadership from the University of Illinois at Urbana – Champaign and is currently a doctoral student of Adult Learning and Leadership at Teachers College, Columbia University.
+He holds a master’s degree in Education Policy, Organization and Leadership from the University of Illinois at Urbana – Champaign and a doctorate from Columbia University Teachers College with his dissertation on “Enhancing Capacity in Adult Climate Literacy: Investigating Sustainability Mindsets in the U.S. Emergency Management Profession.”

 Martin Dietrich Brauch